DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-Additionally, it comes with a carrying case and a quick release plate, which is extremely helpful.
-It is easy to assemble and has micro-adjusters to ensure you get a perfect balance.
+Additionally, it comes with a carrying case and a quick-release plate, which is extremely helpful.
+It is easy to assemble and has micro-adjusters to ensure perfect balance.

-Cons: The FlyCam HD-3000 is by no means light, and if you intend to use it on longer shoots, a support rig is a good investment.
+Cons: The FlyCam HD-3000 is not light, and if you intend to use it on longer shoots, a support rig is a good investment.
 On its own, it is over eight pounds, and with the weight of a camera, it can be very cumbersome.

-After 15 minutes you may need to put it down.
-Additionally, the carrying case it comes with is small, requiring deconstruction to fit easily.
+After 15 minutes, you may need to put it down.
+Additionally, the carrying case is small, requiring deconstruction to fit easily.

-Description: The FlyCam HD-3000 is more expensive than the previous models, but with that comes durability and a higher load capacity.
+Description: The FlyCam HD-3000 is more expensive than the previous models, but durability and a higher load capacity come with that.

 The heavier weight is cumbersome but also allows a smoother shot.
-It is less affected by the wind and body movement than the Neewer and Raleno but will fatigue you quicker.
+It is less affected by the wind and body movement than the Neewer and Raleno but will fatigue you quickly.

 The fact that it comes with a quick-release plate is extremely beneficial and saves you an additional purchase compared to the other stabilizers.